 The current regional transportation operations plan (RTOP), completed in 2012, is a five-year program identifying candidate corridor and intersection TSM projects prioritized for implementation and funding, particularly with respect to Federal Highway Administration (FHWA) Congestion Mitigation and Air Quality Improvement (CMAQ) Program funding.
-The Final Recommended Plan proposes that Commission staff work with State, county, and municipal governments to review and update the RTOP every four years, with the next update to occur in 2017 following adoption of VISION 2050.
+VISION 2050 recommends that Commission staff work with State, county, and municipal governments to review and update the RTOP every four years, with the next update to occur in 2017 following adoption of VISION 2050 (Recommendation 4.12).